staabm/staabm.github.io/_posts/2024-07-07-array-shapes-for-preg-match-matches.md

 - In the `(b)` branch, the pattern surely does not match, so the array-shape is empty
 - In the `(c)` branch, we don't know whether the pattern matched, therefore the array-shape could be empty or a match

+If you are interested in other test-cases and the types PHPStan can understand in these situations, please [consult the test-suite](https://github.com/phpstan/phpstan-src/blob/f546c37a4da85a7ffb4c0718a01479c690776322/tests/PHPStan/Analyser/nsrt/preg_match_shapes.php).
+Alternatively copy the example code, drop it into the [PHPStan online playground](https://phpstan.org/try) (don't forget to enable the 'Bleeding Edge' checkbox) and see the expected types.

 In an early prototype I was using ony a [TypeSpecifyingExtension](https://phpstan.org/developing-extensions/type-specifying-extensions) to override the type of `$matches`.
 This lead to some consequential problems though.
 TypeSpecifyingExtension are meant to narrow an existing type for the if-branch and/or the else-branch.
 It will not change the types after the if/else construct though.